WSMorrison/Hard_Parkers/DEVELOPMENTANDDEPLOYMENT.md

     <code>hardparkers</code> was selected as the database name.<br>
     "Tiny Turtle (Free)" is an appropriate plan for a project of this size.
   4. Click the green "Select Region" button in the bottom right.
-  5. Select an appropriate data center, one nearest to your location is ideal.
+  5. Select an appropriate data center, the nearest location is ideal.
   6. Click the green "Review" button in the bottom right.
   7. Check that all the details are correct, and if they are, click the green "Create instance" button in the bottom right.
   8. From the Elephant SQL dashboard, click on your database name.